Matvey787/myProgLanguage/README.md

 ## 💪 Language capabilities

+### Equations
-- You can create variables which get only numbers
+You can create variables which get only numbers
 ```
 yourVariable = 90
 ```

+### If-constructions
-- You can create if-constructions like this examples In the if constructions, you can use the signs <, >, <=, >=, !=, == for comparison.
-In comparisons, you can compare variables and numbers (the order is not important).
-Unfortunately, the design only supports one comparison and no more.
+In the if constructions, you can use the signs <, >, <=, >=, !=, == for comparison.
+In comparisons,
+you can compare variables and numbers (the order is not important).

+> [!IMPORTANT]
+> - Unfortunately, the design only supports one comparison and no more.
+> - There is also no else and else if.

 There is some examples:
 Use variables
 ```
 if yourVariable1 == yourVariable2
 {
     There is body of if
 }